Three simple Ways of Choosing the Right Paint Colors Combinations

 What Colors do we combine?

 Using colors works the same as playing a melody on an instrument.
 When the musician uses the right combination of tones the melody will be harmonic.
-The tones fit together well.
+The notes fit together well.
 There are a number of music tonal combinations known as the ‘key’ in which the melody is played.
 For non-musicians: the musician only uses specific notes and consequently skips some others.
 Which ones he uses or skips is depending on the ‘key’.

 The same goes for color combinations.
 The painter uses only specific colors once a choice in ‘key’ is made.
 Other colors are then skipped, avoided, or used sparingly.
 Using a bit of color in a mixture without visible proof could be enough to create very subtle paint mixtures.
 Below please find the Cheat Sheet that gives you 3 different ‘color keys’.